 - Constipation is fewer bowel movements than usual.
 When you do go, the stool is firm and hard to pass.
 Constipation causes symptoms like bloating and abdominal pain.

 - Inflammatory bowel disease includes Crohn’s disease and ulcerative colitis.
-These conditions produce inflammation in your intestines that can lead to ulcers, pain, bloody diarrhea, weight loss, malnutrition, and increase one’s risk of colon cancer.
+These conditions produce chronic inflammation in your intestines that can lead to ulcers, pain, bloody diarrhea, weight loss, malnutrition, and increase one’s risk of colon cancer.

 - Irritable bowel syndrome causes uncomfortable symptoms such as gas, diarrhea, and constipation, but is not tied to cancer or other serious digestive disease.

 - Lactose intolerance means your body lacks the enzyme needed to break down the sugar in dairy products.
 When you eat dairy, you get symptoms like bloating, gas, and diarrhea.